 The gleaming, modern Reina Beatrix Airport with its shops, restaurants and facilities has won many international awards.
-Travelers returning to the USA will pass through US Immigration and Customs upon their departure, meaning they can just pick up their baggage and go when they arrive at their final destination.
+Travelers returning to the USA will pass through US Immigration and Customs upon their departure from Aruba, meaning they can just pick up their baggage and go when they arrive at their final destination.

-Aruba’s modern Queen Beatrix International Airport can accommodate commercial jet aircrafts as large as the Boeing 747.
+Aruba’s modern Queen Beatrix International Airport can accommodate commercial jet aircraft as large as the Boeing 747.
 The island is served by a number of airlines, and connections can be made to any part of the world.
-For current schedules and reservations, see your travel agent.

 The departure tax for Aruba is US $37.50 to the USA (It is usually included in the purchased airline ticket).
 For all other destinations, the departure tax is US $34.25.

-Aruba is served by a number of airlines, and connections can be made to any part of the world.
+Aruba is served by many airlines, and connections can be made to any part of the world.
 U.S.-bound passengers benefit from their own terminal building that houses a U.S. INS/Customs facility, allowing flights from Aruba to enter the U.S. as domestic flights.

 The Aruba Airport has over 100 non-stop flights every week from 14 North American gateways, and one-stop connections from most cities in the USA and Canada.
 Aruba also enjoys international flights from European and Latin American countries including Holland, United Kingdom, Ecuador, Colombia, Venezuela, Peru, Argentina and Brazil.
 Aruba Airlines flights regionally and internationally.

-Queen Beatrix International Airport meets all standards set forth by the ADA (American Disabilities Act) this includes bathrooms, hold rooms, check-in areas, etc. There is a fully equipped medical facility with highly trained professionals.
-Arrangements can be made with facility for special needs upon arrival and/or departure, as well as emergency treatment while at the airport.
-Personnel are also permitted aboard aircrafts in emergencies and for evaluation.
+Queen Beatrix International Airport meets all standards set forth by the ADA (American Disabilities Act).
+This includes bathrooms, hold rooms, check-in areas, etc., and there is a fully equipped medical facility with highly trained professionals.
+Arrangements can be made for special needs upon arrival and/or departure, as well as emergency treatment while at the airport.
+Personnel are also permitted aboard aircraft in emergencies and for evaluation.

 For further information, please call (297) 582-4800 ext.
 300